-- 17 It follows that the arguments of the Kingdom of Spain cannot be accepted. - In the light of all the preceding considerations, it must be held that, by not adopting the measures necessary to permit persons not subject to VAT who import into Spain goods on which VAT has already been charged in another Member State, without the possibility of obtaining a refund of that tax, to deduct from the VAT due on importation the amount of VAT paid in the Member State of exportation which is still contained in the value of the goods at the time of their importation, when the supply of similar goods by non-taxable persons within Spain is not subject to VAT, the Kingdom of Spain has failed to fulfil its obligations under Article 95 of the EEC Treaty.
+- It follows that the arguments of the Hellenic Republic and the Kingdom of Spain cannot be accepted. - In the light of all the preceding considerations, it must be held that, by not adopting the measures necessary to permit persons not subject to VAT who import into Greece goods on which VAT has already been charged in another Member State, without the possibility of obtaining a refund of that tax, to deduct from the VAT due on importation the amount of VAT paid in the Member State of exportation which is still contained in the value of the goods at the time of their importation, when the supply of similar goods by non-taxable persons within Greece is not subject to VAT, the Hellenic Republic has failed to fulfil its obligations under Article 95 of the EEC Treaty.